piperun/NASify/README.md

 ## Requirements:
-	* Linux host (BSD not supported, but can be ported to BSD jails)
+	* Linux host (BSD not supported, but can be ported to work with BSD jails)
 	* Ansible
 	* SSH access to NAS
 	* lxd